×

 What do expats in St. James appreciate most about the local culture?

 "Expats in St. James often appreciate the warm and friendly nature of the local people.
 They are known for their hospitality and willingness to help, making newcomers feel welcome and at home.
 The vibrant and diverse culture is another aspect that expats enjoy, with a rich mix of influences from African, Indian, Chinese, and European traditions.
 This is reflected in the local cuisine, music, and festivals, which are all integral parts of life in St. James.
 The laid-back lifestyle and slower pace of life is also a refreshing change for many expats, allowing them to relax and enjoy their surroundings.
 The natural beauty of the area, with its stunning beaches and lush greenery, is another major draw for expats.
-Lastly, the local culture places a strong emphasis on community and family, which many expats find appealing and comforting," remarked one expat living in St. James, Trinidad & Tobago.
+Lastly, the local culture places a strong emphasis on community and family, which many expats find appealing and comforting," commented one expat who made the move to St. James.

 What do expats find most challenging?

 "Expats in St. James often find the local dialect, a unique blend of English, Spanish, French, and African languages, challenging to understand and learn.
 The laid-back, 'island time' attitude can also be a significant adjustment for those used to a more fast-paced, punctual lifestyle.
 The local cuisine, while delicious, can be quite spicy and may not suit everyone's palate.
 Additionally, the high crime rate, particularly in certain areas, can be a concern for expats.
 The hot and humid climate can also be difficult to adjust to, especially for those from cooler climates.
-Lastly, navigating the local bureaucracy can be a challenge, as it can be slow and inefficient," wrote one member in St. James.
+Lastly, navigating the local bureaucracy can be a challenge, as it can be slow and inefficient," said one expat who made the move to St. James.

 Is there a lot of crime in St. James?